tschf/terraform-quickstart/README.md

 ### Variables

-Variables are deinfed in a `tf` file.
-So, in the root folder of your terraform config, named `variables.tf`.
+Variables are declared in a `tf` file.
+So, in the root folder of your terraform config, named `variables.tf` (convention).
 And then variables would be defined like so:

 ```
 variable "region" {